-$\overline{M_s}$ Depsoition Magnetization Reference
+M_s $\mu{\rm B}/{ m Fe}$ Depsoition Method Magnetization measurement Reference

-$\mu{\mathrm{B}}/\mathrm{Fe}$ Method measurement

-2.9 dcMS bulk $[^{14}]$
+2.9 dcMS bulk [14]

-2.6 dcMS bulk $[^{14}]$
+2.6 dcMS bulk [14]

-2.7 dcMS bulk $\begin{bmatrix} 14 \end{bmatrix}$
+2.7 dcMS bulk [14]

 1.3 dcMS bulk [15]

 2.3 rfMS bulk [16]

-2.64 MBE bulk [17]
+2.64 MBE bulk [19]

-2.47 MBE XMCD [17]
+2.47 MBE XMCD [19]

-2.04 sputtering bulk [18]
+2.04 sputtering bulk [20]

-2.1 e-beam XMCD [19]
+2.1 e-beam XMCD [21]

-2.12 MBE bulk $\begin{bmatrix} 20 \end{bmatrix}$
+2.12 MBE bulk [22]

-1.65 sputtering bulk $\begin{bmatrix} 21 \end{bmatrix}$
+1.65 sputtering bulk [23]

-1.82 dcMS bulk $\begin{bmatrix} 22 \end{bmatrix}$
+1.82 dcMS bulk [24]

-1.48 dcMS bulk [22]
+1.48 dcMS bulk [24]

-1.68 dcMS bulk $\begin{bmatrix} 23 \end{bmatrix}$
+1.68 dcMS bulk [25]

-2.35 ± 0.1 Theoretical [7,8,24,25]
+2.35 ± 0.1 Theoretical [7,8,26,27]

-Fe_4N thin films.
-These factors need to be sought which can open a new dimension to understand the magnetic behavior of Fe_4N .
+compositional variations across the depth of the film, and (iii) the deposition methodology affecting the microstructure may also be responsible for such deviation in the M_s values of Fe4N thin films.
+These factors need to be sought which can open a new dimension to understand the magnetic behavior of Fe4N.

-It may be noted here that in most of the works reported so far, mainly the bulk magnetization measurements have been performed on Fe4N thin films(see Table I), which inherently includes the large foreseen errors while estimating the film volume.
+It may be noted here that in most of the works reported so far, mainly the bulk magnetization measurements, have been performed on Fe_4N thin films (see Table I), which inherently includes the large foreseen errors while estimating the film volume.

 Structural and magnetic depth profiling in Fe4N films is also completely lacking.
 Moreover, different deposition methodology may also lead to different microstructure and hence different M_s values in Fe4N thin film.
-Mostly, direct current magnetron sputtering $(dcMS)^{14-16,26,27}$ and molecular beam epitaxy $(MBE)^{17,28-31}$ methods have been extensively used to prepare the $\mathrm{Fe_4N}$ films.
-Whereas, relatively new but a very promising technique high power impulse magnetron sputtering (HiPIMS) has not yet been employed.
-There are several advantages inherent to the HiPIMS process over the conventional dcMS process such as improvement of the film quality by denser microstructure and enhanced adhesion etc. ^{32,33}.
-As compared to dcMS, in HiPIMS high-power pulses are employed at low duty cycle (<10%)34 leading to enhanced ionization of process gas and sputtered species.
+Mostly, direct current magnetron sputtering (dcMS) [14-18] and molecular beam epitaxy (MBE) [19,28-31] methods have been extensively used to prepare the Fe4N films, whereas a relatively new but very promising technique-high power impulse magnetron sputtering (HiPIMS)-has not yet been employed.
+There are several advantages inherent to the HiPIMS process over the conventional dcMS process such as improvement of the film quality by denser microstructure and enhanced adhesion etc. [32,33].
+As compared to dcMS, in HiPIMS highpower pulses are employed at low duty cycle (<10%) [34] leading to enhanced ionization of process gas and sputtered species.
 Therefore, the fraction of ionized species exceeds neutrals.
-These unusual properties of HiPIMS led to additional improvement in the film quality 32,33 .
+These unusual properties of HiPIMS led to additional improvement in the film quality [32,33].

 In view of this, we scrutinize factors affecting the variation in M_s in a systematic way in this work.
-We deposited single-phase and epitaxial Fe4N film on a LaAlO3 substrate (lattice parameter; LP = $3.79 \,\text{Å}$) as it is almost
+We deposited single-phase and epitaxial Fe4N film on a LaAlO3 substrate (lattice parameter; LP = 3.79 Å) as it is almost 100% lattice matched with Fe4N (LP = 3.79 Å) [7].

-100% lattice-matched with $Fe_4N(LP=3.79\,\text{Å})^7$.
 They were deposited using three different techniques namely dcMS, N-plasma assisted MBE and HiPIMS.
-We performed detailed depth profiling measurements on these samples and found an interesting result that La from the LAO and Fe from Fe_4N interdiffuse at the film-substrate interface.
+We performed detailed depth profiling measurements on these samples and found an interesting result that La from the LAO and Fe from Fe4N interdiffuse at the film-substrate interface.
 The extent of this interface gets affected due to differences in the microstructure of samples grown using different methods.
-By further performing magnetic depth profiling and element-specific magnetization measurements, we attempt to understand the role of interface and microstructure in affecting the magnetization of Fe_4N thin films.
+By further performing magnetic depth profiling and element-specific magnetization measurements, we attempt to understand the role of interface and microstructure in affecting the magnetization of Fe4N thin films.